reonrash/Job-Scraper-Infra/README.md

 # Databricks Job Scraper: Infrastructure Deployment

 This guide helps you deploy the AWS infrastructure needed for a Databricks job scraper using Terraform.
-We'll set up an EC2 instance, two PostgreSQL RDS databases (one for job data, one for Metabase), metabase application, and the necessary security.
+We'll set up an EC2 instance, two PostgreSQL RDS databases (one for job data, one for Metabase), metabase application, and some networking.

 -----